 Even our small cement pond in the yard is replenished today from the heavy stream of rainwater last night.
-This morning the sun is shining, although a little overcast and the birds are singing their special tunes.
+This morning the sun is shining, although a bit overcast, and the birds are singing their unique tunes.

-We’ve had a plethora of visitors all morning including kudus, guinea fowl, mongoose and bushbucks keeping us busy up until a while ago when I needed to sit down to get to work on today’s post.
+We’ve had many visitors all morning, including kudus, guinea fowl, mongoose, and bushbucks, keeping us busy until a while ago when I needed to sit down to get to work on today’s post.

-We had a human visitor this morning, our friend Kathy, who dropped off some grocery items we hadn’t been able to find at the Spar or other supermarkets in Komatipoort.
+This morning, we had a human visitor, our friend Kathy, who dropped off some grocery items we hadn’t been able to find at the Spar or other supermarkets in Komatipoort.

-She and husband Don, both great friends of ours just returned from their home in Pretoria.
+She and her husband Don, both great friends of ours, just returned from their home in Pretoria.
+Thanks, Kathy, for shopping for us!
 She shopped for me in the much more well-equipped markets in this bigger city with a population of over 2 million.
-Thanks, Kathy, for shopping for us!

 |“The heaviest land mammal has a weight up to 6 short tons (5.4 t), the African elephant.
 This enormous mammal measures approximately 24 feet (7.3 m), and eats 500 pounds (230 kg) of vegetation like grasses and leaves a day.”|

 In an hour, we’ll be off to Komatipoort for my final doctor appointment for vaccinations.
-We’ll stop to purchase more pellets, visit the pharmacy for a few items and return to Marloth Park to spend the remainder of the afternoon on our usual drive, in search of more wonders of this spectacular area.
+We’ll stop to purchase more pellets, visit the pharmacy for a few items and return to Marloth Park to spend the remainder of the afternoon on our usual drive searching for more wonders of this spectacular area.